Non-surgical facelift treatment with Botox & Fillers –

 - After treatment, oral and/or topical Arnica may help reduce bruising and swelling.
 You can find Arnica in the natural foods section of your grocery store or local pharmacy.

-- Routine washing and showering is fine with gentle cleansers and moisturisers.
+- Routine washing and showering are fine with gentle cleansers and moisturisers.

 - One side may heal faster than the other side.
 You must wait 2 weeks before re-treating or correction.